seconddinner/stress-test-loader/README.md

 * stress-test-loader (golang service that can load any stress-test-client, plus packer templates for creating AMIs)

-* infra-terraform (terraform config for deploying AMIs to create stress-test-loader ec2 instances)
+* infra-pulumi (.NET Pulumi code for deploying AMIs to create stress-test-loader ec2 instances)

 ## Requirements